 STEP 2: Paint on the Tips

-Nyah recommends using a striping tool/brush to paint the tips of the nails.
+Nyah recommends using a striping tool or brush to paint the tips of the nails.
 For even more precision, she suggests balancing your pinky on the finger you’re painting.
 “This way your hand isn’t as shaky,” she says.

-Once you’ve dipped your brush into your polish of choice (she used Essie Souq Up the Sun here), start at the bottom corner of the nail (near the edge of the cuticle) and drag the brush upwards under the tip of the nail, creating a C-curve.
+Once you’ve dipped your brush into your polish of choice (she used Essie Any-Fin Goes here), start at the bottom corner of the nail (near the edge of the cuticle) and drag the brush upwards under the tip of the nail, creating a C-curve.

 STEP 3: Go for Another Coat

 Fill in the tip with the same color you used to create the curve and then do it again for a more opaque finish.